 The goal is to not let them forget the key concepts simply because you’re mostly relying on passive teaching methods.

 If your remote employees know that you won’t ask questions on previously taught material, they won’t bother to remember it for long.

 Training remote workers through podcasts is another way to make the usual learning methods more fun.

-There are many content creators for educational purposes on Spotify that could help you present the material in an audio format.
+There are many content creators for educational purposes on Spotify and affordable podcast recording software that could help you present the material in an audio format.

 It is simple, convenient, and low-cost because they are usually made by experts in the respective field and distributed for free to the larger public.

 Since they come in a format of a radio show, they can be accessed from any device as well as downloaded and listened to without access to the Internet.

 Podcasts are a perfect way to educate busy workers since they are one of the few learning methods that works even when multitasking.